The subscription you cancelled and immediately regretted, or immediately felt free from

 The interesting split is usually not about the money at all, it tends to be about habit and identity, some cancelled subscriptions leave an actual hole in daily routine that money alone cannot explain, while others reveal you had been paying purely out of inertia for something you had stopped actually valuing months or years earlier

-There is a real practical lesson hiding in both outcomes worth naming honestly, the regret stories usually point to something worth resubscribing to without shame, while the relief stories are a genuinely useful data point for auditing the rest of your subscriptions with the same honest eye
+There is a real practical lesson hiding in both outcomes worth naming honestly, the regret stories usually point to something worth resubscribing to without shame, while the relief stories are an useful data point for auditing the rest of your subscriptions with the same honest eye

 So share yours, what you cancelled, the immediate honest feeling afterward, and whether you eventually went back, stayed cancelled, or found something better entirely, because half of personal finance is just being honest about which recurring costs actually earn their place